 In addition, newborns have higher than average (compared to other breeds) dimensions, which of course makes birth even more difficult.
 For this reason, cesarean section is many times the only route to save both the mother and the calves.
 Research data shows that in some herds, C-sections account for 90 % of all births!

 Another common problem is that individuals sometimes have abnormally enlarged tongues.
-This in turn causes a difficulty to breath and sometimes even leads to premature death, due to suffocation.
+This in turn causes breathing difficulties and sometimes even leads to premature death, due to suffocation.

 © 2011 Kofantom

 Greg Schweizer from Corona, California. on November 09, 2015: